ARTICLE ONE. OFFICES

 Section Three.
 Complexion of Membership

-Membership shall include, but not be limited to, individuals and representatives of the following entities: The term of membership for all board members shall be two years.
+Membership shall include individuals and representatives of the following entities: The term of membership for all board members shall be four years.
 Terms shall be staggered and members may be reappointed.

 Three consecutive unexcused absences from meetings of the Board by any member shall be deemed as automatic resignation from the Board.
 An absence without notice to the Chair or designee will be unexcused.
 The Chair shall notify the member in writing of his/her automatic resignation.

 ARTICLE FIVE.
 OFFICERS AND THEIR DUTIES